 Having access difficulties?
 Occasionally, passwords need to be reset or you may have forgotten your log-in information.
-You can go to MyBC and either retrieve your log-in credentials using the MyBC and either retrieve your log-in credentials using the MyBC and the Library by answering the MyBC and less may password?
-MyBC and creating a new password.
+You can go to MyBC and either retrieve your log-in credentials using the My Account Information feature, or reset your password for MyBC and the Library by answering the "How can I reset my password?" questions in the same area of MyBC and creating a new password.
 Please do not re-use an older password.